stephenrwicks/spinners/README.md

-# spinners
-single-div spinners in plain css
+Single-div spinners in plain css with keyframes.
+With custom properties we can give them parameters like style="--color: green", etc. but also provide fallbacks.